-These two datasets were combined by first adjusting them into the same MSL NTDE datum, then shifting the datum to the current MSL datum as described in section 3.3 above.
+These datasets were combined by adjusting them all to the Tau Harbor MSL datum as described in section 3.3 above.
 This combined dataset was used as input into the numerical model, as well as for the engineering assessment of the site conditions to develop concept designs.
-However, it is noted that due to the low level of accuracy of the bathymetry data and the importance of water depth in determining design criteria in a depth limited wave climate, use of this dataset introduces a large uncertainty in the analysis.
 Figure 7 illustrates the bathymetry and topography of the project site and surrounding areas used in this analysis.